Meningococcal quadrivalent vaccines

 What are meningococcal quadrivalent vaccines?

-Meningococcal quadrivalent vaccines protect against 4 types of meningococcal bacteria: types A, C, Y and W-135.
-The vaccines are either polysaccharide or conjugate vaccines.
-While both types of vaccines are approved by Health Canada, the conjugate vaccines are used in B.C. because they provide longer lasting protection against disease.
+Meningococcal quadrivalent vaccines protect against 4 types of meningococcal bacteria: types A, C, Y and W. The vaccines are either polysaccharide or conjugate vaccines.
+The conjugate vaccine used in B.C. provides longer lasting protection against disease.
+The vaccine is approved by Health Canada.

 The vaccine is provided free to children in grade 9.